asbermudez/vue-xstate/README.md

 | ------ | --------- | ------------------------------ |
 | action | `TEvents` | Action object with its payload |

+# Changelog

+## 2.1.2

+- Removed js maps from build to thin the package

+## 2.1.1

+- Updated documentation

+## 2.1.0

+- Removed unnecessary dependecies
+- Turned xstate to a peer dependency

 # For forkers

 ```